cosmos/ibc-go/docs/ibc/light-clients/overview.md

 The `ClientState` type maintained within the light client module *must* implement the [`ClientState`](https://github.com/cosmos/ibc-go/tree/02-client-refactor-beta1/modules/core/exported/client.go#L36) interface defined in `core/modules/exported/client.go`.
 The methods which make up this interface are detailed at a more granular level in the [ClientState section of this guide](./client-state.md).

-For example, see the `07-tendermint` light client module's [`ClientState` defintion](https://github.com/cosmos/ibc-go/tree/02-client-refactor-beta1/proto/ibc/lightclients/tendermint/v1/tendermint.proto#L18) containing information such as chain ID, status, latest height, unbonding period and proof specifications.
+Please refer to the `07-tendermint` light client module's [`ClientState` defintion](https://github.com/cosmos/ibc-go/tree/02-client-refactor-beta1/proto/ibc/lightclients/tendermint/v1/tendermint.proto#L18) containing information such as chain ID, status, latest height, unbonding period and proof specifications.

 ### ConsensusState